mallahyari/ai-starter-kit/README.md

 ## Change Configurations

 You can change configurations in `.config` file, such as the _embedding model_, _chunk size_, and _chunk overlap_.
 If you plan to use Qdrant Cloud, you can or you can create your own `.env` file and set necessary api keys.

+## Additional Use Cases

+Although current app only support pdf files, it's very straightforward to add other types of files such as text files, etc. Also, you can easily add the open-ended chat in addition to QA over document use case.